 opponent, either through the use of chokes or through pressure against a joint.
 With one hand free, a Finger touch practitioner

 will have a good chance to cause the grappler to be unable to finish his hold or lock.
-For rape defense, the

 same truth applies.
 In order to get through all the clothing and complete the rape, while still maintaining some amount